John French, 1st Earl of Ypres: Curragh incident

-With political negotiations deadlocked and intelligence reports that the Ulster Volunteers (now 100,000 strong) might be about to seize the ammunition at Carrickfergus Castle, French only agreed to summon Paget (Commander-in-Chief, Ireland) to London to discuss planned troop movements when Seely (Secretary of State for War) repeatedly assured him of the accuracy of intelligence that UVF might march on Dublin.
+With political negotiations deadlocked and intelligence reports that the Ulster Volunteers (now 100,000 strong) might be about to seize the ammunition at Carrickfergus Castle, French only agreed to summon Arthur Paget (Commander-in-Chief, Ireland) to London to discuss planned troop movements when John Seely (Secretary of State for War) repeatedly assured him of the accuracy of intelligence that UVF might march on Dublin.
 French did not oppose the deployment of troops in principle but told Wilson that the government were "scattering troops all over Ulster as if it were a Pontypool coal strike".

-At another meeting on 19 March French told Paget not to be "a bloody fool" when he said that he would "lead his Army to the Boyne", although after the meeting he resisted lobbying from Robertson and Wilson to advise the Government that the Army could not be used against Ulster.
-That evening French was summoned to an emergency meeting at 10 Downing Street (he was requested to come in via the garden, not the front door) with Asquith, Seely, Churchill (First Lord of the Admiralty), Birrell (Chief Secretary for Ireland) and Paget, where he was told that Carson, who had stormed out of a Commons debate, was expected to declare a provisional government in Ulster.
+On 19 March French was summoned to an emergency meeting at 10 Downing Street with Asquith, Seely, Winston Churchill (First Lord of the Admiralty), Augustine Birrell (Chief Secretary for Ireland) and Paget, where he was told that Edward Carson, who had stormed out of a Commons debate, was expected to declare a provisional government in Ulster.
 French was persuaded by Asquith to send infantry to defend the artillery at Dundalk, and by Seely that a unionist coup was imminent in Ulster.
-No trace of Seely's intelligence survives.
-Seely reassured French, who was worried about a possible European war, that "large mobile forces of the Regular Army" would not be sent to Ireland unless needed, but he was sure that Ulster would support Britain in that event.